 Yale University researchers say that anything above 1% is a “rip-off.”
 The Department of Labor just requires fees to be “reasonable” and doesn’t specify a certain percentage or total amount that 401(k)s can charge.
 Fees vary depending on the size of your employer’s 401(k) plan, the number of participants and the employer’s history.
 Larger companies with more employees tend to pay lower fees.
 Your fees also reflect how active the management of your plan’s funds is.

-On the bright side, most studies suggest that 401(k) costs have been falling in recent years.
+Most studies suggest that 401(k) costs have been falling in recent years.
 Employers have shifted to lower-cost passively managed funds and collective investment funds to cut back.
 It’s best to benchmark your savings every few years to make sure you’re still comfortable with your plan.
-Compare your fees to other 401(k) plans from other providers as well as the industry averages provided here.
+Compare your fees to 401(k) plans from other providers as well as the industry averages provided here.

 How to Read Your 401(k) Statements

 To help investors make educated decisions, the Department of Labor introduced a fiduciary rule calling for 401(k) fees to be disclosed on statements.
-Though in limbo under the current administration, the rule also requires that 401(k) administrators always act in the best interest of plan participants.
+The rule would have also required 401(k) administrators to always act in the best interest of plan participants.
 That includes keeping fees low.

 How to Avoid 401(k) Fees